4-co/imdb/README.md

 where m.type = 'Genre'
 order by m.genre

+# Simple transform
+# this returns an array of string
+select value m.genre
+from m
+where m.type = 'Genre'
+order by m.genre

 # List of Actors
 select m.actorId, m.type, m.name, m.birthYear, m.deathYear, m.profession, m.movies
 from m
 where m.type = 'Actor'
 order by m.textSearch, m.actorId

-# Simple transform
-select value m.title
-from m
-where m.type = 'Movie'

 # Unexpected behavior
 # This is a side effect of combining the document types in one container